 Steve Ford, 20, long ago took off for the open skies of the American West.
-He said of his life at the White House: "When it was all over, you'd be left . holding the bag....
-You'd have got- ten used to the glamour and the things that come with it If I did = U.S. News and World Report, 8/30/76 amily THE FORD CAMPAIGN WILL BE A FAMILY AFFAIR the Fords got plenty of potical experience in race for the nomination.
+He said of his life at the White House: "When it was all over, you'd be left holding the bag....
+You'd have gotten used to the glamour and the things that come with it...
+If I did a THE FORD CAMPAIGN WILL BE A FAMILY AFFAIR the Fords got plenty of poical experience in race for the nomination.
 Now those skills will be put to the test in the race for White House.
-It may seem to many voters this auturn that they are being asked to elect a whole First Family rather than a President alone.
-Mart of Corold Ford's alar will be out formed, Jack replied with a grin: "Hanging around the right places."
+It may seem to many voters this autumn that they are being asked to elect a whole First Family rather than a President alone. formed, Jack replied with a grin: "Hanging around the right places."
 He and his father, whom the son often refers to as "the boss," discuss issues in the evenings in the President's upstairs study.
 They often disagree.
-For example, Jack believes that use of marijuana' should be decriminalized, while his father is firmly opposed.
+For example, Jack believes that use of marijuana should be decriminalized, while his father is firmly opposed.
 The toughest questions Jack faces are on the Nixon pardon.
-He says the country "was serewed over beyond its wildest dreams" by Nixon's actions in the WaterPress photographer have worked some changes.
+He says the country "was screwed over beyond its wildest dreams" by Nixon's actions in the Water- Press photographer have worked some changes.
 Susan's demeanor has become increasingly poised-which does not mean she has lost a playful quality in private, according to friends.
-She is expected to do some campaign- ' ing for her father, but not a lot.
+She is expected to do some campaigning for her father, but not a lot.